Did you know that 80% of first-time buyers don't need to pay Stamp Duty? Here’s our guide to Stamp Duty Land Tax.

 ||Standard Stamp Duty rates apply

-That means in total, 95% of first-time buyers who pay stamp duty will benefit from the recent changes, including almost 80% in London.
+That means in total, 95% of first-time buyers who pay stamp duty benefit from Stamp Duty relief, including almost 80% in London.

 For full eligibility details, take a look at this guidance from HM Treasury.